 Greeting From Paul and Sosthenes

-- Paul, called as an apostle of Jesus the Anointed through God’s will, and Sosthenes our brother,
+- Paul, called to be an apostle of Jesus the Anointed through God’s will, and Sosthenes our brother,

-- to the church of God living in Corinth, (who were – and are – being made holy in Jesus the Anointed) called to be holy with all the men who call on the name of the Anointed Lord Jesus in every place, both theirs and ours;
+- to the church of God living in Corinth, (who have been made holy in Jesus the Anointed) called to be holy with all the men who call on the name of the Anointed Lord Jesus in every place, both theirs and ours;

 - I thank My God always concerning you, for God’s grace which was given to you in Jesus the Anointed,